grafana/grafana/docs/sources/best-practices/dashboard-management-maturity-levels.md

 ## High - optimized use

 At this stage, you have optimized your dashboard management use with a consistent and thoughtful strategy.
 It requires maintenance, but the results are worth it.
-Other IT departments want to grow up and be like you.

 - Actively reducing sprawl.
   - Regularly review existing dashboards to make sure they are still relevant.